Common questions we always get asked is how should I prepare for my Labradoodle puppy or what should I buy for them?

-Food and Water bowls: We recommend ones that sit on the ground and then placing them on a mat.
-We use stainless steel ones because they can’t absorb germs.
+Food bowl: We recommend ones that sit on the ground and then placing them on a mat.
+We use stainless steel or glass ones as they absorb germs less.
 Also ones that have non skid on the bottom are better.
-A mat will catch any fallen food or water and save you a huge mess on the floor.
+A mat will catch any fallen food and save you a huge mess on the floor.
 If you have a puppy that eats really fast and and definitely if they throw up after eating I recommend getting a slow feeder bowl.
 I do use plastic ones of these as they come in many shapes and can be switched every week or so to make it a game.
 I run them through the dish washer if they need a good cleaning.

 Puppy Food: We feed Life’s Abundance All Life Stages.
 We highly recommend you keeping your puppy on this food for at least the first month but we will extend the health guarantee to 3 years if you feed them the entire 3 years and extend it 10 years if you feed the Life’s Abundance and NuVet vitamins the entire 10 years.
 They are experiencing so many life changes when they go to their new homes we believe changing their food right off shouldn’t be one of them.
 You can click here lifesabundance.com/cnrfarms to purchase it.

 Toys: You can buy toys of all kinds but remember ones that are soft and filled with stuffing probably won’t last too long.
-The animals without stuffing, ropes, rubber frisbees, and balls are favorites around our house..our dogs LOVE them.
+These are our dogs favorites.
+We have so many GoDog dragons around our house..our dogs LOVE them.
 Kong toys are also great because they are tough, they last, and the dogs love them.
 We also love outward hound toys.

 Shampoo: Make sure you read the back some shampoos are not made for dogs under a certain age.
 Our favorite shampoo is Life’s Abundance revitalizing shampoo not only does it wash good but the smell is amazing!
 For parti puppies we recommend using a natural whitening shampoo every other wash but make sure it is natural and doesn’t contain any bleach as this will bleach out the color.

-Grooming Tools: We have so many grooming tools but my favorites that I would suggest would be a slicker brush, pin brush, metal comb, and a de-matting brush are extras you can have in your set of brushes if wanted.
+Grooming Tools: We have so many grooming tools but my favorites that I would suggest would be a slicker brush, and a metal comb.
+A Pin comb and a de-matting brush are extras you can have in your set of brushes if wanted.
 I do use them on occasion.
 Again there is a huge price range in brushes.
 Here is what we use.
 We have bought so many found these work the best and really are worth the money.
 I have edited to add the Chris Christensen slicker brush..my new favorite!

 Ear Cleaner: We recommend getting Ear Care Formula and cleaning out your dogs ears about once a week to help prevent ear infections.
 We do this as a part of our routine with our dogs to keep their ears staying healthy.

 Stay and Wash: This is something we have found so helpful in washing our dogs.
-Even the ones who like baths like to hang their head over the side of the tub and it helps keep water in and not all over the floor:) We bought this from Jeffers.com
+Even the ones who like baths like to hang their head over the side of the tub and it helps keep water in and not all over the floor:) This is something we use every single bath time.

 How big is my puppy going to get?

-~If it is a male the average puppy is going to be 65-85lbs with some getting in the 90-100lb range.
+~If it is a standard male the average puppy is going to be 45-55lbs.

-~If it is a female the average puppy is going to be 65-75lbs.
+~If it is a standard female the average puppy is going to be 40-55lbs.